The sun is shining, the sunglasses are out. You go to tweet that perfect sunny picture and … wait … you can't see a thing on your smartphone display!

-Of course, this varies from device to device, and you can easily experiment with your own device - be that smartphone, tablet, or even your laptop - just by holding your polarised glasses out in front and rotating them.
+This varies from device to device, and you can easily experiment with your own device - be that smartphone, tablet, or even your laptop - just by holding your polarised glasses out in front and rotating them.
 At some point, it will just black out.

 The MacBook Air, for example, extinguishes at 45 degrees, an angle that's unlikely to be problematic when using a laptop.

 Be aware that it's not only polarisation that causes problems on a sunny day: the display has to have the power to remain visible in brighter conditions, so always remember to try turning the brightness up before you start swearing.
 On the Samsung Galaxy S7, for example, in bright conditions the display dramatically increases the brightness to shine through.